Projects

 The woodland, wildflower meadows and wetland have been designed around the archaeology and will become a new public green space – New Farm Nature Reserve – owned by Worcestershire County Council and accessed from The Valley.

-The excavation report is coming soon!
-In the meantime, please see our newsletters or talk for updates.
-You can also still find the dig diary updates that were posted on social media during the excavation by searching for #RootsInTime.
+You can still find the dig diary updates that were posted on social media during the excavation by searching for #RootsInTime.
 Find us on Facebook, Twitter and Instagram.

 Christmas 2022 newsletter – insights from finds processing